elv1n/get-match-bot/README.md

 Code for telegram.me/get_match

 ### Features
-* Parse website and download found video files
+* Parse website and collect links to video hosting
+* Download videos from hosting.
+Support vk.com, streamable.com, ok.ru
-* Upload files to video hosting
+* Upload files to streamable
 * Send message with new links to telegram channel